jatin69/mca403-UNP-question-bank/theory-questions/readme.md

 - Then broken to MTU if MSS > MTU-40 or MTU-60
 - Until ack is received of this data, the data remains in the send buffer

+The purpose of the receive and send low-water marks is to give the application control over how much data must be available for reading or how much space must be available for writing before `select` returns a readable or writable status.
+For example, if we know that our application has nothing productive to do unless at least 64 bytes of data are present, we can set the receive low-water mark to 64 to prevent select from waking us up if less than 64 bytes are ready for reading.

+As long as the send low-water mark for a UDP socket is less than the send buffer size (which should always be the default relationship), the UDP socket is always writable, since a connection is not required.

 pg 69, pg 207
+Two socket options, `SO_RCVLOWAT` and `SO_SNDLOWAT`, let us change these two low-water marks.

 </details>